sklintyg/tools/minishift/README.md

 ### Installing ActiveMQ as a service

 1) In the admin GUI, choose "Import YAML / Json".
-2) Copy-paste _deploymentconfig-activemq.sql_ into the textarea.
+2) Copy-paste _deploymentconfig-activemq.yaml_ into the textarea.
 3) Do the same with _service-activemq.yaml_.
 4) Do the same with _route-activemq.yaml_.
 5) ActiveMQ admin should be reachable on _http://activemq-route-intygstjanster-test.192.168.99.100.nip.io/admin/_